sawyerDeveloper/chess/README.md

 # Roadmap

-A basic Chess game that can be played solo or against another human user.
+End Goal: A basic Chess game that can be played solo or against another human user.

 **Current Features:**
 - Web